+Subject: Strength of Materials

-Subject : STRENGTH OF MATERIALS Code : ART205 Credits : 3 Hours / Week: 3 hrs.
-Progressive Marks : 50 Examination Marks : 50 Mode of Exam : 3 hrs
+Code: ART205 Credits: 3 Hours / Week: 3 hrs.

+Progressive Marks: 60 Examination Mark: 40 Mode of Exam: 3 hrs

-Gives an in-depth understanding of the concept associated with different element of structures.
+The course intends to give an in-depth understanding of the concept associated with different element of structures.